 By 1988, Moldova and Ukraine too entered a similar phase of near civil war and economic crisis.
 Protest against Moscow were frequent and violent.
 Moscow was increasingly beginning to lose control over its states and did not have the financial means to calm the economy or pacify opposition.
 It was now a matter of time.

 Central Republics Rebellion

 Severe food and medicine led to armed riots breaking out across the Central Republics.
-Worst hit were Fergana Valley in Uzbekistan and Zhanaozen in Kazakhstan.
-Moscow responded by sending in Soviet Troops and that led to further clashes and deaths.
+Worst hit was Fergana Valley in Uzbekistan and Zhanaozen in Kazakhstan.
+Moscow responded by sending in Soviet Troops, and that led to further clashes and deaths.

 Large-scale refugees influx from neighboring Armenia into Tajikistan triggered massive riots.
 Clashes broke out in Dushanbe, the capital city of Tajikistan leading to several deaths.
 Fears over Armenian refugee settlement added to people’s overall discontent with severe shortages and led to similar riots in Turkmenistan.

 The rise of Boris Yeltsin